banzai-cicd/banzai/README.md

 ]
 ```
 As shown above, event's can be bound to in the format '${BanzaiEvent.SCOPE}:${BanzaiEvent.STATUS}'.
 Please see the [BanzaiEvent](src/com/ge/nola/banzai/BanzaiEvent.groovy) to determine the available event combinations. *Note* for `BanzaiEvent.scopes.VULNERABILTY` and `BanzaiEvent.scopes.QUALITY` only the statues `SUCCESS` and `FAILURE` are reported.
 For more examples of notification cofigurations please see [TestMavenBuild](https://github.build.ge.com/Banzai-CICD/TestMavenBuild/blob/master/.banzai) and [TestDownstreamBuild](https://github.build.ge.com/Banzai-CICD/TestDownstreamBuild/blob/master/.banzai)

+## Proxies
+Operating a Jenkins pipeline behind a corporate firewall can be somewhat tricky due to the different levels in-which a proxy must be configured.
+For instance, `Manage Jenkins -> Manage Plugins -> Advanced` allows you to set the proxy with-in the Jenkins instance and most plugins used by the pipeline will honor this setting.
+However, there are instances in Banzai where features are implemented via shell commands and